RediSearch/redisearch-getting-started/docs/008-aggregation.md

   </b></i>
   </summary>

 The `idx:user` index contains the last_login field.
-This field stores the loast login time as EPOC timestamp.
+This field stores the last login time as an EPOC timestamp.

-RediSearch aggregation allow your to apply transformation to each record.
+RediSearch aggregation allows you to apply transformations to each record.
 This is done using the [APPLY](https://oss.redislabs.com/redisearch/Aggregations/#apply_expressions) parameter.

 For this example you have to use a [date/time](https://oss.redislabs.com/redisearch/Aggregations/#list_of_datetime_apply_functions) function to extract the month and year from the timestamp.